Here’s a great tip to get more mileage out of your marketing: recycle your blog posts!

 2. Resurrect Your Older Blogs

-- Never opened your blog the first time around.
-(Just because they didn’t open it doesn’t mean they weren’t interested.
-They may not have had time to stop and read it.)
+- Send an older blog to people who didn’t opened it the first time around.
+Just because they didn’t open it doesn’t mean they weren’t interested – they may not have had time to stop and read it.
+I’ll bet a lot of them will think, “I’m so glad she sent this again…I really wanted to read it!”

 Thanks for reading,